Mitt Romney 2012 presidential campaign: First TV advertisement and questions about context

 In his previous campaign, Romney had begun television advertising in March 2007.
 In the 2012 cycle, however, his first advertisement did not air until November 2011.
 The 60-second spot, which was broadcast in New Hampshire, was widely criticized for using a quotation from Obama out of context.
 It included a clip of Obama apparently saying, "If we keep talking about the economy, we're going to lose."
 It did not disclose that Obama, speaking in the 2008 campaign, had been quoting an email from an aide to his opponent, John McCain, which concerned McCain's campaign strategy, not Obama's.

 The Romney campaign defended the ad.
 According to The Boston Globe, "Romney aides even said they were proud of the reaction and suggested that the ad was deliberately misleading to garner attention."
 Romney campaign adviser Eric Fehrnstrom stated: "It was all very deliberate.
 We want to engage him on the subject he wants to avoid, which is his failure to create jobs and get this economy moving again."
-In an article on the Romney campaign website, communications director Gail Gitcho wrote "Three years ago, candidate Barack Obama mocked his opponent's campaign for saying 'if we keep talking about the economy, we're going to lose.'
-Now, President Obama's campaign is desperate not to talk about the economy."

 Fact checking organization Politifact gave the Romney campaign a "pants on fire" rating for "distorting Obama's words, which have been taken out of context in a ridiculously misleading way," while another fact-checking organization, FactCheck.org, declined to assess whether that particular clip in the Romney ad was misleading, and instead said: "We won't quibble with the spot's main message, which is that Obama has failed to fix the economy.
 That's true enough."
 According to The New York Times, when the Obama camp put material on television that made "no effort to put any of Mr. Romney's statements into context", the Romney campaign responded by saying that Obama was trying to distract Americans from real issues such as high unemployment.